 OnScreen hides behind the Windows Tutorial except in a few cases, and these may be confusing to new users.
 New users should run the tutorial without OnScreen, and learn the Windows Concepts before using OnScreen.

 Acrobat Reader (ACROREAD.EXE)

 Publisher: Adobe

 Version: All

-When viewing documents as full screen, Acrobat will destroy the Keyboard display on OnScreen.
-This is due to improper windows application operation within Acrobat.
+When viewing documents as full screen, Acrobat will destroy the application operation within Acrobat.
 Keep OnScreen minimized, or do not use Acrobat in this fashion.